ocropus-archive/DUP-ocropy/README.md

 (including "?"), typewriter fonts, and subscripts/superscripts.
 This will be addressed in a future release, and, of course, you are welcome to contribute new, trained models.

+You can also generate training data using ocropus-linegen:

+    ocropus-linegen -t tests/tomsawyer.txt -f tests/DejaVuSans.ttf

+This will create a directory "linegen/..." containing training data suitable for training OCRopus with synthetic data.